najibullahjafari/git-cpanel-connection/README.md

-# Here you will  know how to connect your github repository with cpanel.
+# Here you will  know how to connect your GitHub repository with cpanel.

 ### 1- Generate an SSH Key